“He who walks with wise men will be wise,

 So choose your companions well!

-*Murray points out how, through the medium of novels, ungodly authors had a devastating influence on the culture that read them.
+*Murray points out how, through the medium of novels, ungodly authors in the past had a devastating influence on the culture that read them, and how we need always to beware such infiltration of our minds and hearts.
 Having learned from him how ungodly people can influence us through their creative works, I apply that lesson in this article.